Navigating a Colonoscopy with Diabetes: Advice and Guidance

 “It is critical to achieve an adequate – and preferably an excellent – bowel preparation,” said Sharara.
 If the colon is not fully cleared, the test is less likely to find any potential problems.
 It could also result in having to undergo the test and preparation a second time, which can be inconvenient and costly.

 The healthcare professional who oversees your diabetes care will have specific instructions to help you before, during, and after the procedure.
-However, it’s important that people with diabetes avoid their blood sugars going too low, said Sharara.
+However, it’s important that people with diabetes avoid having their blood sugars going too low, said Sharara.
 Ross agreed and added, “You may need to alter your diabetes treatment before and after the procedure.”

 Because there are so many different combinations of diabetes medications, it’s difficult to provide broad guidance.
 However, Ross and Sharara provided these general guidelines: